Spaces of Art: Concepts and Impacts in and Outside Latin America

-The Academy’s location and prism is Latin America.
-Working outward from there, both transregional artistic processes of exchange within the American continent as well as international interrelations will be critically examined.
-Instead of merely describing artistic tendencies and comparing them with one another, different cultural and creative processes, complex strategies of appropriation, including contradictory modalities of translation and comparison will be discussed from a transregional and transcultural perspective.
+The Academy’s location and prism was Latin America.
+Working outward from there, both transregional artistic processes of exchange within the American continent as well as international interrelations were critically examined.
+Instead of merely describing artistic tendencies and comparing them with one another, different cultural and creative processes, complex strategies of appropriation, including contradictory modalities of translation and comparison were discussed from a transregional and transcultural perspective.

-Specifically, applicants invited to participate in the Transregional Academy will discuss the concepts, instruments, and impact of contemporary art historical research on space via illuminating case studies based on the eight topoi highlighted below.
-Further emphases may also be suggested and developed.
+Specifically, applicants invited to participate in the Transregional Academy discussed the concepts, instruments, and impact of contemporary art historical research on space via illuminating case studies based on the eight topoi highlighted below.

 Political Spaces